TajaniLinuxboy/SINV/README.md

 # SINV
-SINV Token: Building a Sustainable Yield-Generating Ecosystem on XRPL EVM Sidechain
+SINV Token: Building a Sustainable Governance & Yield-Generating Ecosystem on XRPL EVM Sidechain

 ## Project Overview:
 - Traditional cryptocurrencies often lack guaranteed returns and rely heavily on speculative gains.
 SINV addresses this by offering a stable, rewarding ERC20 Token built on the XRPL EVM Sidechain.
 SINV's Governance based ecosystem will provide consistent value to holders through liquidity pools, lending protocols, and RWA’s